-The plants get their water from the soil and the soil gets its water naturally from rain.
-It is a well-known fact that when there is no rain, crops need extra water.
-In such cases, watering the crop from a particular water source is basically called Irrigation.
+The plants get their water from the soil, and the earth receives it naturally from rain.
+It is a well-known fact that crops need extra water when there is no rain.
+In such cases, watering the yield from a particular water source is called Irrigation.

-The three main levels of soil moisture can be identified as saturation, field capacity and permanent wilting point.
-The optimum soil water quality for a plant is the “field capacity” and the minimum water quality is the amount of soil water in the “permanent wilting point”.
-Here the roots have the optimal volume of water and the root hairs receive the air they need to respiration through the soil pores.
+The three primary soil moisture levels are saturation, field capacity, and permanent wilting point.
+The optimum soil water quality for a plant is the “field capacity,” the minimum water quality is the amount of soil water in the “permanent wilting point.”
+Here the roots have the optimal volume of water, and the root hairs receive the air they need for respiration through the soil pores.

 The plant root system finds it difficult to absorb water as soil water leaves the atmosphere through the soil in various ways.
 In irrigation, it is important to bring the soil water level to the water level of the field capacity by applying water before the soil dries out, that is, before it reaches the “permanent wilting coefficient”.

 In this way, proper water supply for coconut cultivation helps to increase the yield of coconut and the healthy growth of the coconut tree.
 Irrigation with moisture conservation methods is very practical in managing coconut cultivation.
 An adult coconut tree needs 50 liters of water per day and a coconut plant needs between 10 or 15 liters of water per day.

 This method is suitable for coconut seedlings during the dry season in the dry and intermediate zone.
 But this method is not practical for watering the mature coconut trees.
 What happens here is that the water in the pot slowly leaks through its walls (the unpainted part) to the outside through osmotic pressure.
 The porous nature of the clay walls helps the soil to absorb water through the clay wall.

 This irrigation system can be introduced to the field following a few steps.

 - Provide two clay pots each with a capacity of 15-20 liters and coat each half with a liquid like lacquer.